 Neurodivergent people in New Zealand workplaces are at risk of being overlooked, with a third reporting their condition has negatively affected their career advancement, the latest New Zealand Workplace Diversity Survey shows.

 Wellbeing, bias and flexibility were again identified as the diversity issues that are most important to organisations.
-Read more about these and other key findings.
+Read more the key findings.

 Workplaces need to do more to identify and address unacceptable behaviours that fall outside the traditional definition of bullying and look at whether some migrant workers are disproportionately impacted by this issue, according to the latest New Zealand Workplace Diversity Survey.

-Read more about this, the impact Covid-19 is having on workplace diversity, equity and inclusion and other key findings from this year’s report.
+Read more about this, the impact Covid-19 is having on workplace diversity, equity and inclusion and other key findings.

 This year’s survey results provide insight into how organisations see and respond to diversity issues.